-1. The Supervisory Board members receive the attendance fee for their participation at a session which amounts to EUR gross per an individual member.
+١. The Supervisory Board members receive the attendance lee for their participation at a session which amounts to EUR gross per an individual member.
 The members of a Supervisory Board's committee receive the attendance fee for their participation at a session of the committee which, per an individual member, amounts to 80% of the attendance fee for the participation at a session of the Supervisory Board.
 The attendance fee for a meeting by correspondence amounts to 80% of the regular attendance fee.
 Regardless of the above mentioned, that is, regardless of the number of sessions at which he/she participates, in an individual financial year, an individual Supervisory Board member is entitled to receive the payment of attendance fees up to a total amount of attendance fees that reaches 50% of the basic payment for the performance of duties of a Supervisory Board member at the annual level.
 Regardless of the above mentioned, that is, regardless of the number of sessions of the Supervisory Board and committees at which he/she participates, in an individual financial year, an individual Supervisory Board member, who is a member of a Supervisory Board committee or committees, is entitled to receive the payment of attendance fees related to his/her participation at the sessions of the Supervisory Board and committees up to the total amount of attendance fees that reaches 75% of the basic payment for the performance of duties of a Supervisory Board member at the annual level.
-2 In addition to attendance fees, the Supervisory Board members shall receive a basic payment for ۷. in addition to attendance rees, the oupervisory board members shall receive a basic payment for
+2 In addition to attendance fees, the Supervisory Board members shall receive a basic payment for